 All students may take a non-medical semester withdrawal anytime between the first and last day of classes.
 The Semester Withdrawal Form should be completed and submitted by the last day of classes at 4 p.m.

-The non-medical semester withdrawal deadline for the spring 2020 semester is 4 p.m.
-Friday, June 5.
+The non-medical semester withdrawal deadline for the fall 2020 semester is 4 p.m.
+Monday, December 7.

 All students can take a semester withdrawal for medical reasons.
 Medical withdrawals can be taken for physical and/or mental health situations.